What is CRISPR screening?

 Most CRISPR screening is done in cell culture.
 A few papers have described CRISPR screening in animals, and this will be described in more detail below.
 However, the main idea is easier to understand in cells, so we’ll start our description here.

-The basic idea of CRISPR screening is to knock out every gene that could be important, but knock out only one gene per cell (Figure 1).
-The intended result is a population of cells with a different gene knocked out in each cell in the dish.
-Some cells will die, but others will survive, or even grow better and become the predominant cell type.
-After the knockout cells are allowed to grow for a few days, next-generation sequencing (NGS) is performed on the entire mixed population of cells to determine which sequences are present and which are depleted or absent.
+The basic idea of CRISPR screening is to knock out every gene that could be important, although knock out only one gene per cell (Figure 1).
+The intended result is a mixed population of cells with a different gene knocked out in each cell.
+In pooled screening experiments, this mixed population of cells with various genetically encoded perturbations are pooled together in the same dish.
+Some cells will die, but others will survive, or even excel in growth, becoming the predominant cell type.
+After the knockout cells are allowed to grow for a few days, next-generation sequencing (NGS) is performed on the entire mixed population of cells to determine which sequences are present and which are depleted, or absent.
 Such an experiment identifies genetic sequences necessary for survival under normal conditions.
 However, another aim addressed in most CRISPR screening studies is the identification of genes that allow cells to survive under specific conditions, such as drug treatment or other physiological situations of interest.

-From the list of genes or genetic sequences, scientists then generate a long list of CRISPR targets.
+From this comprehensive list of genes or genetic sequences, scientists then generate a long list of CRISPR targets.
 These targets are ~20-base DNA sequences located in the genome adjacent to sites known as protospacer-adjacent motifs (PAMs).
 For CRISPR screening, it is essential to knock out all the genes being studied.
-Therefore, to increase the probability of cutting, several target sites must be selected for every gene or genetic sequence being studied.
-Approximately 6–8 target sites per gene are recommended , although some researchers have had success targeting fewer sites per gene than this .
+So, to increase the probability of cutting, several target sites must be selected for every gene or genetic sequence being studied.
+For pooled, vector-based screens, approximately 6–8 target sites per gene are recommended , although some researchers have had success targeting fewer sites per gene than this .

 Control sequences: A properly designed CRISPR screening experiment should have numerous control sequences.
 These include the following:

 - Negative controls: Negative control sequences should be designed not to have genetically- mediated physiological effects, so they can help identify any indirect confounding effects from the experimental materials and procedures.
-As few as 100 such control sequences have been used successfully ; however, other authors recommend using around 1000 control sequences .
+For genome-wide screens, as few as 100 such control sequences have successfully been used ; however, other authors recommend using around 1000 control sequences .
 Negative control sequences often include the following:

 - Non-targeting DNA sequences .
 These non-targeting control sequences can either be designed without any homology to the cell’s genome, or they can have homology to a sequence that does not have an identifiable PAM nearby .
 These controls should not cause cutting of the DNA and therefore should not have physiological effects.